dalthviz/dalthviz.github.io/projects.md

 #### FaMoSA

-A web application for the edition and management of feature Models base in AngularJS, AngularFire and Firebase
+A web application for the edition and management of feature Models based in AngularJS, AngularFire and Firebase

 [FaMoSA Project Gitbook](https://dalthviz.github.io/gitbook-showcase)